opengisch/QField-docs/documentation/reference/troubleshoot.en.md

 To access the troubleshooting and logging tools within QField:

 1. Open your project in QField.
-2. Tap the menu icon with the three horizontal lines on the top-left corner to reveal the side dashboard.
+2. Tap the menu (☰) on the top-left corner to reveal the side dashboard.
-3. Tap the three-dotted menu button.
+3. Tap the three-dotted menu button (⋮).
 4. Select **Message Log** from the menu.

 !![](../assets/images/accessing_message_log.png,300px)